Flying with Kids: Painless Airplane Flight with Toddler?

 - EFT- This is short for Emotional Freedom Technique, which is the simple technique of tapping your child's acupressure points to calm them.
 Click HERE for an article on How to use EFT with children.

 - Rescue remedy, homeopathic remedies for calming, or Bach flower essence can be effective, especially if you've tried them in the past and found that they work with your child.

 - Sing, snuggle, read.
 Tell your child a story that keeps his attention.

 Remember that your child will pick up on your stress.
 Staying calm yourself is the most important thing you can do to keep your child calm.
 I rely heavily on breathing and EFT to calm myself, and some people swear by Rescue Remedy.

-8. Prepare.
-For instance, put it on your calendar to check in as soon as check-in opens (24 hours before your flight), to be sure you're seated with your child.
+For instance, put it on your calendar to check in as soon as check-in opens (24 hours before your flight), to be sure you're seated with your child and you have a window.
 Pack a change of clothes for yourself, as well as your child.
 Bring more snacks, wipes, and diapers than you could ever need.
 Bring extra bottles and sippy cups in case the ones you have roll away on the airplane floor.
-And bring the expectation that you'll have to be on, patient, present, and at your best for the entire flight.
+And bring the expectation that you'll have to be patient, present, and at your best for the entire flight.
+Most of us get on a plane hoping to chill out, but that is not something to expect when you travel with a child.
 Expecting the worst might even make the flight seem painless!

 The truth is, it is simply hard for little ones to be on a plane.
 No easy way around it.
 But the calmer we stay, the calmer our kids stay.
 Just remind yourself that it's a lot better than the alternative -- all those hours in the car!